GiorgioZacharo/AccelSeeker/README.md

 B.

 All necessary files containing the analysis passes need to be copied to the LLVM8 source tree.
-This line requires to be edited according to your own path to your LLVM8 installation:
+This line requires to be edited according to the path of your LLVM8 installation:

     export LLVM_SRC_TREE="path/to/llvm/source/root"

 In order to provide the correct path to your LLVM source tree.

-    ./bootstrap.sh
+    ./bootstrap_AS_passes.sh

 LLVM8 can then be recompiled using make and a new Shared Object (SO) should be created in order to load the AccelSeeker passes.